hvy/chainer-param-monitor/README.md

 # Parameter Monitoring for Chainer

-Statistics for weights, biases, gradiends can be computed during training with this Chainer utility.
-You can fetch statistics from any chainer model [chainer.Chain](http://docs.chainer.org/en/stable/reference/core/link.html) and repeat this for every iteration or epoch, saving them to a log (e.g. using [chainer.report()](http://docs.chainer.org/en/stable/reference/util/reporter.html)) to plot the statistical changes for a neural network over the course of training.
+Statistics for weights, biases, gradiends can be computed during training with this Chainer plugin.
+You can collect statistics from any [chainer.Chain](http://docs.chainer.org/en/stable/reference/core/link.html) and repeat this for every iteration or epoch, saving them to a log using e.g. [chainer.report()](http://docs.chainer.org/en/stable/reference/util/reporter.html) to plot the statistical changes over the course of training.

 ## Statistics